GVB Amsterdam operates the city’s trams, buses, and metro system in Amsterdam, the Dutch capital.

 GVB refers to the Municipal Transport Corporation of Amsterdam or the Gemeentelijk Vervoerbedrijf Amsterdam.

-GVB Amsterdam operates a vast network of routes across the city and its surrounding metropolitan region to serve the people of Amsterdam and those who come to visit.
+GVB Amsterdam operates a vast network of routes across the city and its surrounding metropolitan region to serve Amsterdam’s people and those who visit.

 To pay for rides on any of GVB’s public transportation options in Amsterdam, passengers can purchase an “OV-chipkaart,” a contactless smart card.